 Overall microsites are a great choice when your goal is brand awareness related.

 The strengths and weaknesses of a post-click landing page

 post-click landing pages are designed specifically for the purpose of converting prospects.
 Unlike on microsites, information and entertainment always come second to persuasive design.

 Businesses use post-click landing pages to convey facts, figures, and testimonials in the briefest way possible to convince prospects that they’re worth buying into.
 Here’s a great example from Salesforce:

 While this page is likely great at converting, what it’s certainly not is entertaining.
 There’s no cool parallax scrolling effect, nor videos of elves dancing.

 This page tells you why you should use Salesforce’s CRM, and it does it quickly.
 No beating around the bush here.

-Landing pages are easy to create (especially with Instapage’s software), quick to launch, and don’t require a heavy amount of content or a big marketing budget.
+post-click landing pages are easy to create (especially with Instapage’s software), quick to launch, and don’t require a heavy amount of content or a big marketing budget.

 However, they do have their weaknesses when compared to microsites:

 - They may not be as engaging as a complete microsite